shoeper/seafile-docs/config/seafile-conf.md

 ## Enabled Slow Log

-Since Seafile-pro-6.3.10, you can enable seaf-server's RPC slow log to do performance analysis.
+Since Seafile-pro-6.3.10, you can enable seaf-server's RPC slow log to do performance analysis.The slow log is enabled by default.

-Add the options to seafile.conf:
+If you want to configure related options, add the options to seafile.conf:

 ```
 [Slow_log]
-# Set to true
+# default to true
 ENABLE_SLOW_LOG = true
 # the unit of all slow log thresholds is millisecond.
 # default to 5000 milliseconds, only RPC queries processed for longer than 5000 milliseconds will be  logged.
 RPC_SLOW_THRESHOLD = 5000
 ```

-After restarting the seafile service, you can find `seafile_slow_rpc.log` in `logs/slow_logs`.
+You can find `seafile_slow_rpc.log` in `logs/slow_logs`.
 You can also use [log-rotate](../deploy/using_logrotate.md) to rotate the log files.
 You just need to send `SIGUSR2` to `seaf-server` process.
 The slow log file will be closed and reopened.